Programme Overview:

 Career opportunities exist in a variety of industries including pharmaceutical companies, banking, finance, government departments, risk management and the IT sector.
 Some past students embarked on a career in academia by proceeding to study for a PhD.

-Graduates are currently working for companies such as Google, Western Union, AIB, Norbrook, Ernst & Young, O2, and SPSS.
-Demand for graduates continues to be strong both in Ireland and abroad.
+Graduates are currently working for companies such as Google, Western Union, AIB, Norbrook, Ernst & Young, Novartis, Deloitte, Meta and Eaton.
+Demand for our MSc Statistics graduates continues to be very strong both in Ireland and abroad.

 Curricular information is subject to change